 SLOAT Assessment Plan

-The SLOAT Fall 2010 Student Learning Outcomes (SLO) assessment, which was conducted by Susan Gaulden, focused on course goals 1 and 2 only.
+The SLOAT Fall 2010 MTH 127 Student Learning Outcomes (SLO) assessment, which was conducted by Susan Gaulden, focused on course goals 1 and 2 only.
 Data was collected on the performance of all students attending MTH 127 section 001 (Susan Gaulden’s section), which originally included 37 students but was ended with only 25 students at the conclusion of the semester.
 Although this is a small sample size, it is important to note that only 2 sections of MTH 127 were offered in Fall 2010 and only a total of 69 students were enrolled at the start of the semester.
 Thus, the initial sample size was 37/69 or approximately 54% of the entire MTH 127 student population.

 Almost all questions from 6 tests given in class throughout the semester and from the cumulative final exam in MTH 127 section 001 were blueprinted to the specific measurable course performance objectives (MPOs) that correspond to course goals 1 and 2.
-These tests and the final exam – showing the question-to-MPO blueprint as well as collected data – are included as Appendix A in this report.
+These tests and the final exam – showing the question-to-MPO blueprint as well as collected SLO data – are included as Appendix A in this report.
 Also, the day before each test was given in MTH 127 section 001, all students present were asked to complete brief surveys to self-assess their abilities to accomplish the MPOs that were included on the next day’s test.
 In addition to students reporting their level of confidence with specific skills on the surveys, they also were asked to identify barriers that exist in their lives and prevent them from excelling at math, to list practices that would help them do better at math, to indicate things that the instructor could do differently to improve the class, and address other similar concerns.
 These surveys, including the results of the surveys, are included as Appendix B in this report.

 Assessment Results/Findings